cs0320/notes/book/src/proxies-adapters/proxies-adapters.md

 Should the contents of the queue be shuffled?
 What does it mean to shuffle a queue when new students may be arriving constantly?

+</details>

-But, given a decision, we could implement a specific approach **and document it**.
+Once we make these decisions, we could implement a specific approach **and document it**.
 We could also ask for a strategy (and document that, too).
-</details>